MargoDoty21/ficam-playbooks/_fpki/fpki_PDVAL.md

 ## PDVAL Troubleshooting

-Now that you have a working understanding of PDVAL you can use this [CA certificate bundle](https://github.com/GSA/ficam-playbooks/blob/staging/_fpki/tools/CACertificatesValidatingToFederalCommonPolicyG2.p7b){:target="_blank"}{:rel="noopener noreferrer"}, which includes all CAs within the FPKI landscape, to address interoperability issues generated through trust store misconfiguration.
+PDVAL issues often occur because of trust store configuration glitches.
+You can use this [CA certificate bundle](https://github.com/GSA/ficam-playbooks/blob/staging/_fpki/tools/CACertificatesValidatingToFederalCommonPolicyG2.p7b){:target="_blank"}{:rel="noopener noreferrer"}, which includes all CAs within the FPKI landscape, to address interoperability issues generated through trust store misconfiguration.

+The bundle has a filename that ends in "p7b."
+A .p7b file contains only certificates and chain certificates (intermediate CAs), not the private key.
+See the playbooks and the document listed below for more information on working with certificates and .p7b files:

+- [Distribute the certificate to operating systems](https://playbooks.idmanagement.gov/fpki/common/distribute-os/){:target="_blank"}{:rel="noopener noreferrer"} - This playbook page is part of the [Federal Common Policy CA Update](https://playbooks.idmanagement.gov/fpki/common/){:target="_blank"}{:rel="noopener noreferrer"} playbook.
+- [Distribute the CA certificates issued by the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/certificates/){:target="_blank"}{:rel="noopener noreferrer"}
+- [Frequently Asked Questions](https://playbooks.idmanagement.gov/fpki/common/faq/){:target="_blank"}{:rel="noopener noreferrer"}
+- [https://playbooks.idmanagement.gov/piv/cert-trust/](https://playbooks.idmanagement.gov/piv/cert-trust/){:target="_blank"}{:rel="noopener noreferrer"}
+- [Network Ports and Protocols](https://playbooks.idmanagement.gov/piv/network/ports/){:target="_blank"}{:rel="noopener noreferrer"} - see "Appendix C: Intermediate Certificate Installation"
+- [PACS Test Card and Fault Path User Guide](https://www.idmanagement.gov/docs/pacstest-testuserguide.pdf){:target="_blank"}{:rel="noopener noreferrer"}
+- [United States Federal PKI X.509 Certification Practice Statement (CPS) for the Federal Public Key Infrastructure (FPKI) Trust Infrastructure](https://www.idmanagement.gov/docs/fpki-fpkima-cps.pdf){:target="_blank"}{:rel="noopener noreferrer"}

+To help streamline your work, search for "p7b" in the playbook and PDF content:
+1. Press **Ctrl + "F."**
+2. Type **"p7b"** in the search box near the upper right corner of the page.
+3. Click the down arrow to see each instance of the term on the page.

+**Note:** Not all of the playbooks listed above contain information on .p7b files.
+They contain background information on working with certificates.